FREE Shipping on orders over $899

 5. Nuts and Seeds: Sustainable Energy and Key Nutrients

-Fish and shellfish are not only rich in heme iron, but they are also excellent sources of omega-3 fatty acids.
+Fish and shellfish are not only rich in heme iron, but are also excellent sources of omega-3 fatty acids.
 These fatty acids are essential for heart health and have anti-inflammatory properties.

 7. Fortified Cereals and Whole Wheat Bread: Key Nutrient Contributions